How often do we initially judge a product based solely on its color? How many times our buying decisions have been based on the product color alone?

 Don’ts: do not use complementary colors for text and background.
 Good to know for readability and visual aspect. *Complementary colors are those colors directly opposed to each other in the color spectrum.

-Apply color harmony rules
+Apply color harmony rules in your eCommerce website

 Colors that look good together are called a color harmony.
 Artists and designers use these to create a particular look or feel.
 You can use a color wheel to find color harmonies by using the rules of color combinations.
 There are six rules of color combination: